incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 Yarn introduced many features like caching, parallel downloads, etc. However, npm has caught up with most of these.
 And now, at the time of writing this, yarn and npm are almost the same.

-## Using lock file
+## Using a Lock File

 Merely having a lock file isn't sufficient.
 You need to make sure you execute the proper command(s).
 For instance, `npm install` is intended to be used only in developer mode.
 If you want to install dependencies for production, you need to use `npm ci`.

-Here is the list of commands with different modes for different tool
+Here are a list of commands with different modes for different tools:

 |   Tool   | Lock file name      | Developer      | CI/PROD                                                                                               | Install Only Production dependencies                                |
 |----------|---------------------|----------------|-------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------|